Guidelines for Good Practice

 Date: April 2010

-• An accreditation process incorporates the principles of quality assurance and continuous improvement, which is transparent, fair and objective, and respects confidentiality.
+• The accreditation process incorporates the principles of quality assurance and continuous improvement, including transparency, fairness, objectivity, incland confidentiality.

-• The purpose of the accreditation process is to evaluate the quality of academic programs and to promote their continuing improvement.
+• The purpose of the accreditation process is to evaluate the quality of academic programs against a set of standards and to promote continuous quality improvement.

-• The accreditation agency is autonomous from the educational program under accreditation review.
+• The accreditation agency and its processes are autonomous from the educational programs under accreditation review.

-• The accreditation agency has representatives, and/or appointees, from relevant stakeholders.
+• The accreditation agency has representatives and/or appointees from relevant interested and/or affected parties.

-• The accreditation agency administers its affairs with prudent fiscal and human resources management to ensure the accreditation process is effectively and consistently conducted.
+• The accreditation agency administers its affairs with prudent fiscal and human resource management to ensure the accreditation process is effectively and consistently conducted.

-• A mechanism for training reviewers is in place.
+• A mechanism for training reviewers is in place and implemented.

-• Clear description of the accreditation process, including the goals and specific steps and actions to be taken by the parties to the process are in place.
+• A clear description of the accreditation process is publicly accessible, including the goals and specific steps and actions to be taken.

-• Time-defined accreditation status and requirements to maintain the status are available.
+• Time-defined accreditation status and requirements to maintain the status are publicly available.

-• Published recognition of accredited programs is in place.
+• Publicly published recognition of accredited programs is in place.

-• Accreditation standards that are grounded in principles of quality, equity, consistency and objectivity are in place.
+• Accreditation standards are in place that are grounded in principles of quality, equity, inclusion, and justice, including a commitment to reconciliation with the Indigenous Peoples.

-• Standards must be published and should relate to the following:
+• Accreditation standards are publicly published and relate to the following:

 • Requirements of the educational institution;